thewulf7/adapter/README.md

 # RecyclerView , ListView , GrideView
 * RecyclerAdapterHelper and RecyclerAdapter for RecyclerView
 * AdapterHelper and Adapter for ListView and GridView
 #### Single layout
+* Just override convert()
 ```java
 adapter = new Adapter<ExploreBean>(context, R.layout.item) {
             @Override